WouterBant/Algorithmic-Collusion-an-Experimental-Study/README.md

-# BSc Thesis, Algorithmic Collusion: A Computational Study of Firms CSR Investment Decisions
+# BSc Thesis, Algorithmic Collusion: A Computational Study of Firms' CSR Investment Decisions

 In progress